AVAWLeoben/AVAW_CV-Waste/DEMO/README.md

 ## 📚 Demo

-Visit the [DEMO](https://github.com/AVAWLeoben/AVAW_CVAT/tree/AVAW_BBOX_DEVELOPMENT/DEMO) page for a detailed walkthrough of the application.

 The DEMO section contains example datasets, usage instructions, and a step-by-step tutorial covering the main features of the tool, including:

 - loading images and label folders